Hurricane Otis survivors search for friends and necessities in devastated Acapulco

 Large stores that had their merchandise taken were not restocking their shelves, meaning finding goods could become harder.
 But street-produce vendors were doing a brisk business in some neighborhoods as residents sought fresh food.

-There seemed to be widespread frustration with authorities.
-While around 10,000 troops were deployed to the area, they lacked equipment to move tons of mud and fallen trees from the streets.
-Hundreds of trucks from the government electricity company arrived in Acapulco early Wednesday but downed electricity lines were in feet of mud and water.
+Hundreds of trucks from the government electricity company arrived in Acapulco on Wednesday but downed electricity lines were in feet of mud and water.

 It took nearly all day Wednesday for authorities to partially reopen the main highway connecting Acapulco to the state capital Chilpancingo and Mexico City.
 The vital ground link allowed dozens of emergency vehicles, personnel and trucks carrying supplies to reach the battered port.